Parents With Confidence

 raising a girl who loves herself

 If any of those ideas were mind benders, hang with me.
-We’re talking about how to discipline the right way which means according to what we know about how your child’s brain works when they’re being disciplined AND also with the knowledge that these kids have skyrocketing rates of anxiety/depression/drug use/incarceration which can stem from harsh discipline and ineffective punishments/criticism/shaming.
+We’re talking about how to discipline a child with ADHD the right way which means according to what we know about how your child’s brain works when they’re being disciplined AND also with the knowledge that these kids have skyrocketing rates of anxiety/depression/drug use/incarceration which can stem from harsh discipline and ineffective punishments/criticism/shaming.

-Trying some new approaches can help your child avoid becoming a statistic.
+Trying some new approaches to help a child with ADHD can help your child avoid becoming a statistic.

 Now let’s get to it.

-Somehow generations before us got the idea that the discipline gig all started with punishment…but in reality, it all starts with connection.
+Somehow generations before us got the idea that the discipline gig all started with punishment…but in reality, when it comes to improving a child’s behavior it all starts with connection.

 As a child therapist and parenting coach, I can honestly say that a child’s hard-wired biological need for secure attachment and close connection with their caregivers is the most overlooked aspect of raising a child.